News (engl.)

 Since its launch in 2021, the FLF program has brought together more than 100 emerging female leaders from around the world.
 This seventh edition, with a focus on the CONCACAF-Region, created a unique platform for exchange, learning, and collaboration.
 The program highlights the DFB’s ongoing commitment to advancing gender equity in football, particularly by increasing the representation of women in leadership and decision-making roles, and by strengthening collaboration among National Football Associations and Confederations worldwide.

 The program was complemented by a line-up of high-level guest speakers who provided expertise, insight, inspiration, and practical guidance to the next generation of female leaders.
-Dr. Holger Blask, DFB General Secretary, opened the programme, underlining the importance of empowering women in football leadership.
+Dr. Holger Blask, DFB General Secretary, opened the program, underlining the importance of empowering women in football:

-Heidi Pellerano, Chief Commercial Officer of CONCACAF, and Mariana Gutiérrez, President of Liga MX Femenil, shared valuable perspectives on the opportunities and challenges in developing women’s football across the CONCACAF region and translated these into key lessons for aspiring leaders.
-As Heidi Pellerano noted:
+Heidi Pellerano, Chief Commercial Officer of CONCACAF, and Mariana Gutiérrez, President of Liga BBVA MX Femenil, shared valuable perspectives on the opportunities and challenges in developing (women’s) football across the CONCACAF region and translated these into key lessons for aspiring leaders.

 In addition to the expert sessions, the FLF included a cultural program designed to complement the learning experience.
 Participants watched the opening match of the World Cup at a public viewing in the city, explored Mexico City on a guided walking tour, and experienced local traditions.
 A particular highlight was a session with Lucha Libre fighter Kathrin Zeiske, who encouraged participants to "fight like a girl," followed by jointly watching a live Lucha Libre event at Arena México.